-I prefer to make my zucchini breads in mini loaf pans instead of standard.
-(I like the smaller loaf pans for quick everyday baking, but I like the large loaf pans for gifts.)
+Try making zucchini breads in mini loaf pans instead of standard.
 Whichever pan size you choose and whether or not you decide to use the crumble topping, you'll love this recipe!

 Optional Crumble Topping:

 - 1/2 cup brown sugar (packed)

 - 1/4 teaspoon cinnamon (ground)